Finished Quilt Size: 40" x 48"

 11. Once the quilt is complete, remove any remaining papers and press the quilt top flat.

-12. Layer the backing (wrong side up), batting, and quilt top (right side up).
-Baste the layers together and quilt as desired.
+13. Layer the backing (wrong side up), batting, and quilt top (right side up).
+Baste the layers together.
+Quilt as desired.
 The featured quilt was hand quilted with perle cotton using vertical lines between the diamond points and outlining around the diamonds.